camouflagedName/dating_app/README.md

-# Distinctiveness and Complexity:
+# Combo Social/Dating App:

-## Distinctiveness
+## Description
-This project can be described as a game-ified dating app.
+This app can be described as a game-ified dating app.
 While the main focus of the app is to interact with individual users, the app first requires the user to complete a few tasks, one of which is to create their profile quize (called a "COMBO").

 A COMBO is made up of a set of questions, each with their own set of possible answers (plus one "correct" answer) that other users can then answer to unlock a user's profile.
 At the same time, the user can unlock other users' profiles by completing their COMBOs.

 While this project has elements of a social network, it is also very distinct as user information, except for a picture and name, is private until certain requirements are met.
 This project also uses a messaging/email feature, but this is only a tiny portion of the app and is only used as a reward for completing a user's COMBO.

-## Complexity
-As stated previously, this app uses a few small elements from two of our previous projects, but focuses on quiz building and individual interaction.
-Users are able to create customized questions (currently, there are only 5 questions with 3 answers per question).

-The following will explore different features of the app to better understand the app's level of complexity:

 ### 1. Login